CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/intro-to-services.md

 ### Defining Services

 First, services are declared on the Console.
 A service could be a database, a cache system or a search engine.
-Like Apps, Services' environment is embed into Clever Cloud's architecture: these are not external services.
+Like Apps, Services' environment is embed into Clever Cloud's architecture: these are not services external to Clever Cloud.

 Available services are listed below: